 Referral for routine open or upright magnetic resonance imaging (MRI) in all indications is considered of low priority and will only be commissioned by the NHS on an individual case basis.
-Clinicians need to apply to the exceptional cases panel for approval of funding.
+Clinicians need to apply to the Individual Funding Request panel for approval of funding.

 MRI radiographers are very skilled at getting patients through MRI even when they claim to be claustrophobic.